Biosynthesis: DNA

 Although there are differences between eukaryotic and prokaryotic DNA synthesis, the following section denotes key characteristics of DNA replication shared by both organisms.

 DNA is composed of nucleotides that are joined by phosphodiester bonds.
 DNA synthesis, which takes place in the nucleus, is a semiconservative process, which means that the resulting DNA molecule contains an original strand from the parent structure and a new strand.
 DNA synthesis is catalyzed by a family of DNA polymerases that require four deoxynucleoside triphosphates, a template strand, and a primer with a free 3'OH in which to incorporate nucleotides.

 In order for DNA replication to occur, a replication fork is created by enzymes called helicases which unwind the DNA helix.
 Topoisomerases at the replication fork remove supercoils caused by DNA unwinding, and single-stranded DNA binding proteins maintain the two single-stranded DNA templates stabilized prior to replication.

 DNA synthesis is initiated by the RNA polymerase primase, which makes an RNA primer with a free 3'OH.
 This primer is attached to the single-stranded DNA template, and DNA polymerase elongates the chain by incorporating nucleotides; DNA polymerase also proofreads the newly synthesized DNA strand.

 During the polymerization reaction catalyzed by DNA polymerase, a nucleophilic attack occurs by the 3'OH of the growing chain on the innermost phosphorus atom of a deoxynucleoside triphosphate; this yields the formation of a phosphodiester bridge that attaches a new nucleotide and releases pyrophosphate.

 Two types of strands are created simultaneously during replication: the leading strand, which is synthesized continuously and grows towards the replication fork, and the lagging strand, which is made discontinuously in Okazaki fragments and grows away from the replication fork.
 Okazaki fragments are covalently joined by DNA ligase to form a continuous strand.

 Then, to complete DNA replication, RNA primers are removed, and the resulting gaps are replaced with DNA and joined via DNA ligase.

 Amino acids

 A protein is a polymer that is composed from amino acids that are linked by peptide bonds.
-There are more than 300 amino acids found in nature of which only twenty, known as the standard amino acids, are the building blocks for protein.
+There are more than 300 amino acids found in nature of which only twenty two, known as the proteinogenic amino acids, are the building blocks for protein.
 Only green plants and most microbes are able to synthesize all of the 20 standard amino acids that are needed by all living species.
 Mammals can only synthesize ten of the twenty standard amino acids.
 The other amino acids, valine, methionine, leucine, isoleucine, phenylalanine, lysine, threonine and tryptophan for adults and histidine, and arginine for babies are obtained through diet.